University of Law.

-Cancellation must be made via e-mail to your chosen University Centre or as otherwise directed in the Fee Schedule.
+Cancellation must be made via e-mail to your chosen University Campus or as otherwise directed in the Fee Schedule.

 e) Cancellation by the University

-The University reserves the right to refuse or withdraw an offer or cancel an accepted place on the course for any of the following reasons:
+The University reserves the right to refuse or withdraw an offer or cancel your accepted place on your Course for any of the following reasons:

-(i) If you have not paid the course fees in accordance with these terms.
+(i) If you have not paid your Course fees in accordance with these Terms.

 (ii) If you have any outstanding debt owed to the University in respect of any other University courses.